w3c/wg-effectiveness/process.md

 ## Reviewing Documents and Wide Review
 Documents can be reviewed as soon as they are published.
 Sending reviews in early is always advised.
 W3C participants often state that a document should receive "Wide Review"; but this term is not defined by the [W3C Process Document](https://www.w3.org/Consortium/Process/#wide-review).

 Generally, all stakeholders of the Web Community should have the ability to review the document.
 An annoucnement will be made on [public-review-announce@w3.org](mailto:public-review-announce@w3.org) and the responsible Working Group should also make requests to [Horizontal Groups](https://www.w3.org/Guide/Charter.html#horizontal-review) (e.g. TAG and the Privacy Interest Group) to gain their reviews.
-The group should do everything it can to ensure all group participants, implementers, affected industry players, the Horizontal Groups and the general public have had adaquate time and instruction to review the document.
+The group should do everything it can to ensure all group participants, implementers, affected industry players, the Horizontal Groups and the general public have had adequate time and instruction to review the document.

 When the [Team](#the-w3c-team) reviews the document during a [Transition Request](#transition-requests-and-moving-between-track-stages) they will check that the correct level of reviews have been achieved.